 \subsection{Data and Models}

 We first test our method with MNIST \cite{lecun-mnisthandwrittendigit-2010}, a common benchmark data set for Machine Learning.
-MNIST contains grayscale images of handwritten digits from $0$ to $9$, which are of size $28 \times 28$~px, centered and normalized in scale.
-There are $60,000$ and $10,000$ training and test data examples, respectively.

 We train a simple \ac{MLP} and \ac{CNN} on the MNIST data set.
 The \ac{MLP} has one fully-connected hidden layer of 128 neurons and uses \ac{ReLU} \cite{nair2010rectified} activation.
 The input images are flattened before providing them to the model.
 The \ac{CNN} has two 2D-convolutional layers with kernel size 3 $\times$ 3, stride 2 and 128 filters, both using \ac{ReLU} activation.
 The fully-connected classification layer takes the flattened feature maps of the second convolutional layer as input.
-During training, we use dropout and spatial dropout for fully-connected and convolutional layers, respectively, with a dropout rate of 0.5.
-An overview of the architectures is given in the Appendix \autoref{tab:models}.
-Both models are trained for 20 epochs using the Adam optimizer \cite{Kingma2014} with default parameters and categorical cross-entropy as the loss function.
+During training, we use dropout for fully-connected and spatial dropout for convolutional layers, with a dropout rate of 0.5.
+Both models are trained using TensorFlow \cite{tensorflow2015-whitepaper}.
+We used a batch size of 32 and trained for 20 epochs using the Adam optimizer \cite{Kingma2014} with default parameters and categorical cross-entropy as the loss function.

-\subsection{Evaluation measures}
+\subsection{Evaluation Measures}

-\paragraph{Qualitative criteria} Our technique aims to provide a comparative visual overview of the representations of groups in a \ac{DNN}.
-The topographic maps are supposed to be easy to visually compare and they shall be perceived as similar to topographic maps in neuroscience.
-We consider the topographic maps to be visually similar to their neuroscientific inspiration if they have a round shape, contain no regions without neurons and show distinguishable regions of similar activity in all groups.
-To achieve comparability between topographic maps, they shall have a similar shape and size and they need to be discriminable for dissimilar groups.
-We qualitatively evaluate these expectations by manual inspection.
+\paragraph{Qualitative Criteria} Our technique aims to provide a comparative visual overview of the representations of groups in a \ac{DNN}.
+They shall be perceived as visually similar to topographic maps in neuroscience that have a round shape, contain no empty regions and show continuous sub-regions of similar activity in all groups.
+We evaluate these expectations by manual inspection.